engintron/engintron/README.md

 ### More info
 A proper website is on its way, featuring short tutorials and videos, a forum and a commercial support channel.

-If however you require commercial support now, you can contact us via Engintron's app dashboard or simply emails us at: engintron [at] nuevvo [dot] com
+If however you require commercial support now, you can contact us via Engintron's app dashboard or simply email us at: engintron [at] nuevvo [dot] com

 http://engintron.com